indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * Sections 3.8.3 (Monitoring replication) and 3.8.6 (Deleting a connection) are completely opaque to me.
 When I understand them, I will expand them.

-* XXX In section 4.1.1, "Metadb transforms MARC records from the tables `marc_records_lb` and `records_lb` in schema `folio_source_record` to a tabular form which is stored in a new table, `folio_source_record.marc__t`."
-Is this set of schema and table names hardwired, or is there configuration for it?
+* In section 4.1.1, "Metadb transforms MARC records from the tables `marc_records_lb` and `records_lb` in schema `folio_source_record` to a tabular form which is stored in a new table, `folio_source_record.marc__t`."
+This set of schema and table names is hardwired and generally tailored for FOLIO and its reporting community.
+They share queries and wouldn't want variance in the table names.

 * "Only records considered to be current are transformed, where current is defined as having `state = 'ACTUAL'` and an identifier present in `999 ff $i`."
 This is an established FOLIO-specific convention for marking a MARC record as “current”.
 The FOLIO backing store record needs to have a `state` field with value `ACTUAL` and the MARC record that is carried by that FOLIO record needs to have a 999 field with both indicators set to `f` and whose `$i` subfield is non-empty.

-* XXX "The MARC transform stores partition tables in the schema `marctab`."
-What is a partition table in this context?
-It doesn't seem to be to do with horizontal or vertical partitioning of tables.
+* "The MARC transform stores partition tables in the schema `marctab`."
+This refers to so-called "horizontal partitioning", which is used by almost all tables in MetaDB, but which we can usually ignore -- as we can in this case, using instead the virtual union table `folio_source_record.marc__t`.

-* XXX "FOLIO "derived tables" are automatically updated once per day, usually at about 3:00 UTC by default."
+* XXX In section 4.1.2, "FOLIO "derived tables" are automatically updated once per day, usually at about 3:00 UTC by default."
 The document does not introduce the term "derived table".
 What are they?
 How are they configured?

 * Section 4.1.3.
 (Data model) should talk more about what can be known about the FOLIO-derived tables, as well as noting what is not documented.
 And maybe also list some specific important tables.